Ammonius Saccas: Disputed origins

 The origins and meaning of Ammonius' cognomen, "Sakkas", are disputed.
 Many scholars have interpreted it as indicating he was a porter in his youth, a view supported in antiquity by Byzantine bishop Theodoret.
 Others have asserted that this is a misreading of "Sakkas" for "sakkophoros" (porter).
 Some others have connected the cognomen with the "Śākyas", an ancient ruling clan of India, claiming that Ammonius Saccas was of Indian origin.
-This view has both been subsequently contested and supported by more recent scholarship.
+This view has been both subsequently contested and supported by more recent scholarship.
 Some scholars supporting Ammonius' Indian origin have also contended that this ancestry is consistent with the passion of his foremost student Plotinus for India, and helps to explain the philosophical similarities between Vedanta and Neoplatonism, which many scholars attribute to Indian influence.
-On the other hand, scholars contesting his Indian origins point out that Ammonius was from the Brucheion quarter of Alexandria, which was the royal quarter of the city inhabited mostly by Greeks, and that the name "Ammonius" was common to many Greeks, with a number of scholars and historians supporting a Greek origin for Ammonius.
-However, his name is theophoric to the deity Amun, indicating possible Egyptian origin.